Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 #### Q84.
 To create a collection of radio buttons associated with the same field, each <input> tag must \_\_\_\_.

-- [ ] have the same value of the id attribute
+- [ ] have the same value as the id attribute
 - [x] have the same value of the name attribute
 - [ ] belong to the same field set
-- [ ] have the same value of the class attribute
+- [ ] have the same value as the class attribute

 #### Q85.
 Which statement about HTML syntax is _false_?